Peter O'Neill: OK Tedi and PNGSDP

 O'Neill nationalised the Ok Tedi Mine owned by the PNG Sustainable Development Fund (PNGSDF) without compensation.
-The O'Neill government had stated after taking power in 2012 the intention to obtain a bigger share of dividends from the mine, but nationalisation without compensation came as a surprise.
+The O'Neill government had stated after taking power in 2012 that it intended to obtain a bigger share of dividends from the mine, but nationalisation without compensation came as a surprise.
 He mentioned environmental damage as the main reason.
 BHP Biliton was the owner of the mine when it was opened, but they wanted to close the mine as a consequence of major environmental damage due to negligence.
-The Government was faced with a great loss of revenue and a formula was found to continue mining.
-BHP transferred its shares to a trust fund for the local community, and BHP was in return granted immunity from claims because of environmental damages, while BHP continued to manage the mine.
+The Government was faced with a great loss of revenue, and a formula was found to continue mining.
+BHP transferred its shares to a trust fund for the local community, and in return, BHP was granted immunity from claims because of environmental damages while BHP continued to manage the mine.
 O'Neill considered that a mistake and revoked the immunity.
 One concern was that proceeds from the mine were disappearing abroad instead of staying within PNG.
 This is connected to a political rivalry with former Prime Minister Morauta, whose political base is in that part of the country.
-Morauta, as chairman of PNGSDF, challenged the nationalisation without compensation and refused access to the externalised PNGSDF in Singapore which is meant as a Social Wealth Fund for when the mine is exhausted.
+Morauta, as chairman of the PNGSDF, challenged the nationalisation without compensation and refused access to the externalised PNGSDF in Singapore, which is meant as a Social Wealth Fund for when the mine is exhausted.
 The case is continuing in the Singaporean courts.
 The government has gained the right to inspect the books of PNGSDP as it is a shareholder, but the issue of ownership is still undecided.
 An arbitration attempt in Singapore failed as there was no written consent to arbitration from the PNG government.
 Morauta brought a case before the courts in PNG as well.
-However, the Supreme Court decided that Morauta had no standing as a private person to bring the case and the court was also not admissible as the case was before a court in a foreign jurisdiction.
-However Morauta won in Singapore.
+However, the Supreme Court decided that Morauta had no standing as a private person to bring the case, and the court was also not admissible as the case was before a court in a foreign jurisdiction.
+However, Morauta won in Singapore.
 It was a disappointment for O'Neill that the Singaporean High Court decided against his claim on PNGSDP.
 He immediately announced an appeal and a Commission of Enquiry.
-Controversies surround the unwinding of the affairs of PNGSDF's affairs within PNG under control of the government.
+Controversies surround the unwinding of the PNGSDF's affairs within PNG under the control of the government.
 PNGSDF owned the Cloudy Bay timber company.
 This involved extensive logging rights.
 This company has been sold far below its value to investors who are not above suspicion.
-Greg Sheppard, a lawyer close to O'Neill has been charged with defrauding a trust fund established to aid communities impacted by the OkTedi mine.
+Greg Sheppard, a lawyer close to O'Neill, has been charged with defrauding a trust fund established to aid communities impacted by the OkTedi mine.
 These charges also imply money laundering.
-Sheppard denies and considers the case politically motivated.
-However, the public prosecutor has followed up the case with more charges.
+Sheppard denies this and considers the case politically motivated.
+However, the public prosecutor has followed up on the case with more charges.